Markkop/corvo-astral/README.md

 ### :scroll: Recipe search

-Similar to the commands above, you can search recipes by name and rarity.
+Similar to the commands above, you can search for recipes by name and rarity.
 Recipes with same results are shown together.

 **Examples**: